pnnl/brain_ohsu/README.md

 ## Authors
-The work is adapted from code created by:
+The work is adapted from  [Github TrailMap](https://github.com/AlbertPun/TRAILMAP), which was created by
 * **Albert Pun**
 * **Drew Friedmann**